timh1203/scrimba/scrimba.md

 ## 25. Match non-whitespace characters
 - `\S\` matches all non-whitespace characters
+- needs the `g` flag or will only return the 1st occurence
 ```js
 let sample = "Whitespace is important in separating words";
 let countWhiteSpace = /\S/g;